mpersaud/Amazon-Web-Scraper/README.md

 * Price
 * Rating

-It uses solely https://amazon.com and regex for datamining.
+It uses information from [Amazon](https://amazon.com) and regex for datamining.
-Data is stored into data structure that can be queried and saved to a file.
+Data is stored into a data structure that can be queried and saved to a file.
-Every entry is logged when modified or added to "database" Provided is a GUI to help the user navigate along the capability to run from command line.
+Every entry is logged when modified or added to "database".
+Provided is a GUI to help the user navigate along the capability to run from command line.

+This is an ongoing project.